 ICD-10-CM, ICD-10-PCS, CPT, and HCPCS are code sets used to classify medical diagnoses, procedures, diagnostic tests, treatments, and equipment and supplies.
 These code sets are used for medical billing and statistical purposes.

-The three main codes sets used in healthcare are ICD-10-CM, CPT, and HCPCS Level II.
+According to the Centers for Medicare and Medicaid Services (CMS) the three main codes sets used in healthcare are ICD-10-CM, CPT, and HCPCS Level II.
 ICD-10-PCS is only used in inpatient settings.

 The acronyms for the code sets and what they stand for are as follows:

 - ICD-10-CM – International Classification of Diseases, Tenth Revision, Clinical Modification